 Another way to qualify for a lower rate is to sign up with your lender to have your monthly balance automatically debited from your bank account.
 You can often receive a quarter-point reduction in your interest rate by making this one simple switch.

 No matter what kind of dire financial straits you’re in, never stop making your payments.
-Talk to your lender to see if you can refinance the loan to lower your monthly payment amount.
-With federal loans, you can often defer the loan or switch to an income-based repayment plan until you’re back on your feet.
+Talk to your lender to see if you can refinance the loan to lower your monthly payments.
+With federal student loans, you can often defer the loan or switch to an income-based repayment plan until you’re back on your feet.

-You might also be eligible for student loan forgiveness programs, depending on your career path.
+You may be eligible for these programs, depending on your career path.
 Many public service jobs like teachers, police officers, social workers, and medical professionals qualify to have some or all of their loans forgiven if they serve for a certain number of years.

 Some volunteer opportunities offer the same benefit, including Peace Corps, Teach for America, VISTA, and AmeriCorps.